pikapipipi/pikapipipi-.github.io/RelationalDatabase/PeriodicTable/README.md

 #### 1.2 During the editing, please feel free to track records with
 ```
 git add <your_edited_file>
-git commit -m "<any_discribation_of_the_edit>"
+git commit -m "<any_description_of_the_edit>"
 ```

 ### Part 2: Fix the database

-Based on the project requirements, serval data has to be edited, which can be fixed with `./TEST_element.sh` and `periodic_table.sql`
+Based on the project requirements, several data have to be edited, which can be fixed with `./TEST_element.sh` and `periodic_table.sql`

-#### 2.1 Enable PostgreSQL database, by enter in terminal
+#### 2.1 Enable the PostgreSQL database by entering in the terminal

 ```
 psql --username=freecodecamp --dbname=periodic_table
 ```
-This terminal will be now connected with PostgreSQL Feel free to explore tables such as entering
+This terminal will now be connected with PostgreSQL.
+Feel free to explore tables such as by entering

 ```
-SELECT * FROM properties FULL JOIN elements on properties.atomic_number = elements.atomic_number;
+SELECT * FROM properties FULL JOIN elements ON properties.atomic_number = elements.atomic_number;
 ```

-#### 2.2 Split terminal.
-Make a backup for the data in the newly splited Bash terminal, by enter
+#### 2.2 Split the terminal.
+Make a backup for the data in the newly split Bash terminal by entering
 ```
 pg_dump -cC --inserts -U freecodecamp periodic_table > periodic_table.sql
 ```

-#### 2.3 Create fix file `TEST_element.sh` with Bash terminal, by enter
+#### 2.3 Create a fix file `TEST_element.sh` with Bash terminal by entering
 ```
 mkdir periodic_table
 cd periodic_table